hbokh/MySQL_HA_ansible-tutorial/README.md

 You need to have Vagrant, Virtualbox and Ansible installed

-- `vagrant up` will create a master and a slave and provision both
+- `vagrant up` will create 2 VMs: a master and a slave
 - `ansible-playbook site.yml` will provision both nodes, incl. the database (MySQL's "sakila" database)

 master has IP-address 192.168.10.100